hydroper/as3parser/docs/verifier/Type.md

 ## Memory management

-The `Type` object is reference counted, therefore a type `WeakTypeRef` is supported for breaking circular references.
+The `Type` object is garbage-collected using mark-and-sweep.

 ## Type safety